eververas/3DGazeNet/README.md

 ## How to run the demo with the available models

-Download the data from [here](https://drive.google.com/file/d/13Xw1Dx49oJ45TztACz_5fwy38cwvXMdD/view?usp=sharing).
+Download and extract the data from [here](https://drive.google.com/file/d/13Xw1Dx49oJ45TztACz_5fwy38cwvXMdD/view?usp=sharing).

+To run the code:
 - RGB models: `python inference.py --cfg configs/infer_res34_x128_xgz.yaml --video_path data/movies/movie_ogs.mp4 --no_draw`

 Remove the flag `--no_draw` to export frames with the predicted gaze direction drawn on top (the exported frames are saved in the `data` directory).
 Overall FPS will drop due to added export time.